ppoetsma/MxSlackMessage/doc/send-to-slack.md

 The entity has these attributes (all are required):

 * `Label` - a descriptive human readable label
-* `Key` - a sort unique key to be used in your microflows to find the right Webhook; only lowercase and uppercase characters, digits and underscores are allowed here
+* `Key` - a unique key to be used in your microflows to find the right Webhook; only lowercase and uppercase characters, digits and underscores are allowed here
 * `URL` - the Incoming Webhook URL

 It is highly recommended to store the values for `Key` in an enumeration.
-This makes using them more consistent and prevents error by typos.
+This makes using them in your app more consistent and prevents error by typos.

 Add snippet `SN_Webhook` to a page to manage your Incoming Webhooks manually.
 Additionally you can use microflows `IncomingWebhook_Ensure` or `IncomingWebhook_Upsert` in for example the AfterStartup flow to add them to the database on app start automatically.